Namu-Lee/2024-Compilers/project3/docs/README.md

 This section describes the semantic validations which should be implemented in this project and the corresponding error messages.

-In subC, the scope of struct definitions is always considered global unlike the standard C. Also, redefining the structure type is not allowed in anywhere.
-However, the scope of struct type objects still follows the standard.

 ### Undeclared variables and functions

   - If a variable or a function is used before its declaration: